Reading Time: 5 minutes

 Reading Time: 3 minutesOver the years WHMCS has made some changes to where it stores certain directories, specifically directories outside of public_html.
 The goal of this is to increase overall security by moving sensitive files to a more protected location.
 While this change does help to improve WHMCS security, it also adds a few steps of complexity.
 This article is meant to help simplify this complexity, or at least provide a reference configuration that you can use to troubleshoot cron issues, or gain a better understanding of WHMCS crons in general.
 I used WHMCS 7.3 for this article, but the general concept and instructions should apply for any 7.0 version of WHMCS.
 Continue reading “Configuring and Troubleshooting WHMCS Crons”

 Reading Time: 3 minutesWordPress is a very popular option for running a website or blog and can be used to get your content online quickly.
 This guide will walk you through installing the WordPress server software via cPanel / WHM and Softaculous.
-Liquid Web makes WordPress hosting easy and painless, for every level of customer, especially since all of our managed plans are backed by our 24/7/365 Heroic Support®.
+Liquid Web makes WordPress hosting easy and painless, for every level of customer, especially since all of our managed plans are backed by our 24/7/365 Support team!

 - These instructions are intended for installing WordPress in cPanel / WHM with Softaculous.

-Reading Time: 2 minutesSoftaculous is an easy to use one click installer, allowing you to install software packages on your Fully Managed Linux server quickly and easily backup and update these installs.
+Reading Time: 2 minutesSoftaculous is an easy to use one-click installer, allowing you to install software packages on your Fully Managed Linux server quickly, easily backup, and update any software that is installed with softaculous.
 While Softaculous is designed with ease of use in mind, it can be confusing to install software with Softaculous.
 The purpose of this article is to walk through installing a piece of software using Softaculous.
 Continue reading “How To Install Software Using Softaculous”